aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 Don't forget that you can apply the same pattern to other filters, like pagination and sorting.

-A working example can be found [on Vercel](next15-filterlist.vercel.app) and the code can be found [on GitHub](https://github.com/aurorascharff/next15-filterlist).
+The code can be found [on GitHub](https://github.com/aurorascharff/next15-filterlist).

 ## Switching to Nuqs